JohnLCaron/rlauxe/README.md

 [Multiple Contest Auditing](#multiple-contest-auditing) below, we deal with the complexity of having multiple contests on ballots.

-In general, samplesNeeded is independent of the population size N. Rather, samplesNeeded depends on the _diluted margin_ as well as the random sequence of ballots chosen to be hand audited.
+In general, samplesNeeded is independent of the population size Npop.
+Rather, samplesNeeded depends on the _diluted margin_ as well as the random sequence of ballots chosen to be hand audited.
 (Actually there is a slight dependence on N for _without replacement_ audits when the sample size approaches N, but that case approaches a full hand audit, so isnt very interesting.)